box-project/box/doc/configuration.md

 ### Pretty git tag placeholder (`git`)

-The git tag placeholder (`string`) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the current git tag of the repository.
+The git tag placeholder (`string`|`null` default none) setting is the name of a placeholder value that will be replaced in all [non-binary files][including-files] by the current git tag of the repository.

 Example of value the placeholder will be replaced with: